Yu-w/WYInteractiveTransitions/README.md

 $ }
 ```
 The perfect solution is to add ``cancelInteractiveTransition()`` in above gesture selector, but a new problem arised: whenever ``cancelInteractiveTransition()`` is called, the dismissed view controller is no longer exist; therefore a black screen is displayed.

+# LICENSE
+WYInteractiveTransitions is released under the MIT License, see ``LICENSE.txt``.